Download or print PDF of AR Management Policy here.

 - Billers’ alternate weeks downloading claims from Meditech to SSI.

 - Billers’ alternate working confirmation reports within their payer group.
-(Medicare and Commercial every 4 weeks.
+(Medicare and Commercial every four weeks.
 Medicaid every other week).

 - Billers alternate initiating the note posting and confirmation machine every 10 weeks.